GerganaTsirkova/Jekyll-template/README.md

 # Hyde
-Jekyll theme by the best HTML & CSS Course
+Jekyll theme by the best HTML & CSS Course with Konstantin Dankov

+Just run "npm i" in the console, then "gulp"